KGRozanski/fadein_angular/README.md

-# FadeIn
+# 📽 FadeIn:
-### 📽 FadeIn is filmmaker project menager
+### FadeIn: is filmmaker project menager

-FadeIn project has been invented with filmmakers needs in mind, specially for passionates and small companies.
+FadeIn: project has been invented with filmmakers needs in mind, specially for passionates and small companies.
 For peoples who wants to tell a stories but got no equipment or cannot find other film interested people.
 And here we are with an idea to combine distracted artists, their experiences and equipment to make something really great! 🎬

 #### Features:
 * Film professions